Reactive-Network/documentation/docs/education/module-1/react-vm.md

 }
 ```

-**rnOnly()**: requires that `vm == false`, meaning the function can only run when the contract is deployed to the Reactive Network.

-**vmOnly()**: requires that `vm == true`, meaning the function can only run within a ReactVM instance.

-### Managing Dual Variable Sets for Each State

-In Reactive architecture, each deployed contract can run in two operational states:

-**Reactive Network State**

-- Interacts directly with system contracts.
-- Subscribes to events using `service.subscribe(...)`.
-- Uses variables and methods required to register and manage event subscriptions.

-**ReactVM State**

-- Contains the business logic to react to subscribed events.
-- Uses variables and methods that execute upon receiving an event.

-To accommodate these states, two conceptual sets of variables are maintained — one set in the base (network-facing) contract context and another set in the ReactVM context.
-In this new example, the "Reactive Network" variables are inherited from our `AbstractReactive` contract, while the ReactVM variables are declared within a reactive contract itself.

-### Reactive Network Variables
+`rnOnly()` ensures a function can only run on Reactive Network.
+Use it for subscription management, admin functions, and anything that interacts with the system contract.

+`vmOnly()` ensures a function only runs inside the ReactVM.
+Use it for event processing and callback logic.

+## Managing Variables Across Both States

+Since each instance maintains its own state, you effectively work with two sets of variables:

-If a reactive contract inherits from `AbstractReactive`, the following variables and methods are available behind the scenes:
+**Reactive Network state** handles subscription management.
+If your contract inherits from `AbstractReactive`, you get access to `service` (an `ISubscriptionService` for subscribing to events), the `vm` flag, and utility methods like `service.subscribe(...)`.

-- `service` (`ISubscriptionService`) for subscribing to events.
-- `vm` (bool) that indicates whether the execution is happening on the ReactVM or in the Reactive Network context.
-- Additional inherited utility methods (e.g., `service.subscribe(...)`).

-In the constructor of the [Uniswap Stop Order reactive contract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderReactive.sol), you can notice that `if (!vm)` checks if we are running in the Reactive Network state.
-If so, the contract registers to receive events from `pair` and `stop_order`.
-Once subscribed, those events will later trigger our `react()` logic only when we are in the ReactVM state.
+**ReactVM state** holds the business logic variables.
+Everything your contract needs to process events and decide when to act.

+Here's how this looks in practice using the [Uniswap Stop Order](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderReactive.sol) contract.
+The constructor sets up both states:

 ```solidity
 // State specific to ReactVM instance of the contract.